sage-code/maj/alphabet.md

 Special uses of "K" in science:

 * Kg = Kilogram (metric unit);
-* K  = Potassium element;
+* K  = Potassium chemical element;

+**note:**

+Letter "c" is very rarely used at end of words.
+Instead we use "k" that is also called stop letter.

 ##Voiced `h`

-Letter "h" is usually voiced but sometimes it is silent.
+Letter "h" is usually voiced but sometimes, silent.

 * Letter `h` is voiced at beginning of words;
 * Letter `h` is not voiced when is following a consonant;
-* Letter `h` is used after {`c`, `s`, `t`} to make digraphs.
+* Letter `h` is used after {`c`, `s`, `t`} to make digraph.

 ## Maj phonetic

-We could write English words using Maj phonetic equivalent like this:
+We could write English sounds using Maj phonetic equivalent like this:

-* its       :"iths"
+* its       :"yts"
 * she       :"xi"
-* generator :"djeneretyr"
+* generator :"djeneretўr"
-* pigeon    :"pidjyn"
+* pigeon    :"pidjŷn"
 * giraffe   :"djiraf"
-* fusion    :"fudjyn"
+* fusion    :"fudjўn"
 * guitar    :"gitar"
 * geese     :"gis"
-* cheese    :"chiz"
+* cheese    :"qiz"
-* accident  :"acsidy"
+* accident  :"aksidў"
-* chocolate :"choclyt"
+* chocolate :"xokclў"
 * peach     :"pich"
 * speech    :"spich"
-* initial   :"ynixyl"
+* initial   :"ynixўl"
-* fashion   :"faxyn"
+* fashion   :"faxўn"
 * yacht     :"yot"